BitSpatio/GeoCPC-TrajSim/README.md

-# 🛰️ TS-CPC: Geometry-Consistent Self-Supervised Trajectory Similarity via Contrastive Predictive Coding
+# 🛰️ Geometry-Consistent Representation Learning for Trajectory Similarity via Contrastive Predictive Coding: Method and Benchmark

-This repository contains the official implementation of **TS-CPC**, a self-supervised trajectory similarity measurement framework based on Contrastive Predictive Coding (CPC).
+This repository contains the official implementation of **TS-CPC**, a geometry-consistent self-supervised trajectory similarity measurement framework based on Contrastive Predictive Coding (CPC).
 TS-CPC is designed to handle complex trajectory datasets efficiently while delivering robust and accurate similarity measurements.

 ---